Crate Training A Puppy: The Smart WayFebruary 15, 2021 2021-02-19 18:04

 Your dog’s appropriate age for being left loose will depend on his breed, personality, activity level and your living situation.
 There is no formula to determine when he is ready.
 Listen to your intuition, owners spend much time with their dogs and know best when their dog can roam freely in the house.

 When starting out, don’t make the period of no supervision too long, and have a neighbor or friend check in with your dog in the middle of the day.
 We don’t want him to get into trouble.
-Make sure you leave him alone only when he is tired, just like outlined in step 1.
+Make sure you leave him alone only when he is tired, just like outlined above.

 Then quietly leave without making a big deal about saying good-bye – your dog doesn’t understand it, and it will only wind him up if you give him many hugs and kisses.
 Leave him in the same calm way you left him in his crate, and he is most likely to just go to sleep until you return.